NeCTAR-RC/novanet2neutron/README.md

 Instance traffic will largely be unaffected with a ~5 second downtime while renaming the interfaces.
 The nova-api-metadata service will also be unavailable during the migration

+This has been tested in a Juno environment.

 Steps to migrate
 ================